 Also see: Lions in the Santa Monica Mountains? by the National Park Service

-At one time, Grizzly Bears roamed widely throughout Los Angeles County and Southern California.
+At one time, California Grizzly Bears roamed widely throughout Los Angeles County and Southern California.
 Hunting, however, decimated the numbers of this magnificent beast.
-In 1916, the last known Grizzly in was believed to have been shot and killed in Los Angeles County.
-Grizzlies, whose image appears on California's state flag, are now extinct in California.
-By 1933, bears of any sort were already extinct in the mountains of Southern California.
+In 1916, the last known Grizzly in the wild in Southern California was believed to have been shot and killed in Los Angeles County.
+The California Grizzly, whose image appears on California's state flag, has now long been extinct.
+By 1933, bears of any species were extinct in the mountains of Southern California.
 That year, in an attempt to reintroduce bears to the Los Angeles area, rangers from Yosemite National Park introduced 11 California Black Bears to the San Gabriel Mountains near Crystal Lake.
 The Black Bear is a smaller and much less aggressive cousin of the Grizzly.
 Biologists estimate that about 150 to 500 Black Bears now roam Angeles National Forest.

-Since 1986, the California Department of Fish and Wildlife recorded 99 "bear attacks" statewide (all non-fatal and all by California Black Bears), five of which occurred in Los Angeles County:
+Since 1986, the California Department of Fish and Wildlife recorded 99 "bear attack" incidents in the wild statewide (all non-fatal and all involving California Black Bears), five having occurred in Los Angeles County:

 |Date||Location||Victim Sex||Victim Age|